Marketcircle/AXElements/docs/AXElements.markdown

 invalidate some elements when they disappear (e.g. closing a window).
 Trying to use an elment object when the UI it links to no longer exists will crash MacRuby.

-## Tools

-When writing scripts, it is often faster to inspect the view hierarchy using the Accessibility Inspector tool that is part of the Developer Tools.
-The inspector will be located in `/Developer/Applications/Utilities/Accessibility Tools/` once you have the Developer Tools installed.